Affiliation | Tracking and attribution rules

 Purpose of the affiliation program

-In the case of traffic and sales generation programs, all the traffic brought by the Brand ambassadors is tracked, and can be used:
+In the case of traffic and sales generation programs, all the traffic brought by the members is tracked, and can be used:

 Three different implementation scenarios